-Our Consumables business markets a broad offering of general dental consumables that are used in dental offices, clinics and hospitals.
+Our Everyday Dental business markets a broad offering of general dental products that are used in dental offices, clinics and hospitals.
 The business was primarily established through the acquisition of Sybron Dental Specialties in 2006, as well as numerous other acquisitions.
 Our products are marketed under a variety of brands, including KerrTM, MetrexTM, Total Care, PentronTM, OptibondTM, HarmonizeTM, SonicfillTM, Sybron EndoTM and CaviWipesTM.

-The table below provides a summary description of key products and brands offered by our Consumables business:
+The table below provides a summary description of select solutions and products offered by our Everyday Dental business: